AdRoll/baker/README.md

 AWS Kinesis API call.

-AWS [imposes limits on GetRecords](https://docs.aws.amazon.com/streams/latest/dev/service-sizes-and-limits.html), Each shard can support up to a maximum total data read rate of 2 MiB per second via GetRecords.
-If a call to GetRecords returns 10 MiB, the maximum size GetRecords is allowed to return, subsequent calls made within the next 5 seconds will meet a ProvisionedThroughputExceededException.
-Limiting the number of records per call would work but would increase the number of performed IO syscalls and will increase the risk to meet the limits imposed by AWS on API calls or to not process records as fast as possible.
+AWS [imposes limits on GetRecords](https://docs.aws.amazon.com/streams/latest/dev/service-sizes-and-limits.html), each shard can support up to a maximum total data read rate of 2 MiB per second via GetRecords.
+If a call to GetRecords returns 10 MiB, the maximum size GetRecords is allowed to return, subsequent calls made within the next 5 seconds will meet a `ProvisionedThroughputExceededException.` Limiting the number of records per call would work but would increase the number of performed IO syscalls and will increase the risk to meet the limits imposed by AWS on API calls or to not process records as fast as possible.